btimby/django-tpq/README.rst

     from django_tpq.futures.decorators import future

-    @task()
+    @future()
     def long_running_function(*args):
         time.sleep(100)

-    # You can execute the task without waiting for a result.
+    # You can execute the future without waiting for a result.
 This returns
-    # immediately and your task runs within another process (fire and forget).
+    # immediately and your future runs within another process (fire and forget).
     long_running_function.async('argument_1')

     # Or you can poll for the results (or check after you do some other work).